metacraft-labs/DendrETH/casper-finality-proofs/src/test_engine/TestEngine.md

   To test a circuit, create a wrapper in `src/test_engine/wrappers/`.
 It represents a function that writes input data to the circuit and asserts its outputs.
 It uses `TestData` data to assert that the circuit is working correctly.

   `path` is an argument to the `wrapper()` method, received from the test engine.
-It is the path to the JSON file containing the input and output data for the test.
+It is the path to the JSON/YAML file or directory containing the input and output data for the test.

   To use the serialized data: